The first thing you’ll notice is the bright emerald green, lush flora coating mountains and plains, flowers adding a colorful contrast.

 Despite having seen a number of viewpoints in the beginning of the road trip, there are so many to be had on São Miguel.
 At the Pico do Ferro viewpoint, hillside slopes down to a mirror lake, bordered neatly by woodland and rolling green plains beyond.
 The scene is beautiful, even with the late afternoon fog that seems to have set over the island.

 The best viewpoint of the day is what I end with — the Santa Iria Lookout — with São Miguel jutting into the Atlantic Ocean in a turtle-like formation.
-The playful shape reminds me again of the many personalities this Azores destination has.
+The playful shape reminds me again of the many personalities this Azores destination has, and the vista is a main highlight of my time traveling solo in Portugal.

 São Miguel isn’t an island you go to lounge on the sand all day or drink cocktails at the beach bar.
 It’s an island meant for exploration, lush with flora as well as culture, history and adventure.